tonethar/IGME-430-Fall-2024/exercises/9-putting-project-on-heroku.md

   - replace `const port = 3000;` ...
   - with `const port = process.env.PORT || process.env.NODE_PORT || 3000;`
   - `npm start` again to test it locally
+  - git add, git commit, git push etc to push the changes to GitHub
 - Once everything is deployed, the app on Heroku should work!

 ---